Composition of blood PDF

 ▪ An enzyme complex, thrombokinase, is needed for the above reaction.

-▪ This enzyme complex is formed by a series of linked enzymic reactions (cascade process) involving a number of factors present in the plasma in an inactive state.
+▪ This enzyme complex is formed by a series of linked enzymic reactions (cascade process) involving several factors present in the plasma in an inactive state.

-▪ An injury triggered the platelets present in the blood to release certain factors which activate the mechanism of coagulation.
+▪ An injury triggers the platelets in the blood to release certain factors that activate the coagulation mechanism.

 ▪ Certain factors released by the tissues at the site of injury also can initiate coagulation.